websockets/ws/doc/ws.md

 The return value, `true` or `false`, determines whether or not to accept the handshake.

-This method can be overriden when a custom handling logic is required.
+This method can be overridden when a custom handling logic is required.

 ## Class: WebSocket